-3. SPECjbb2013 Architecture
+3. The SPECjbb2015 Benchmark Architecture

-The SPECjbb2013 benchmark has been architected, designed and implemented from scratch to represent the latest Java application features.
+The SPECjbb2015 benchmark has several improvements over SPECjbb2013 as documented in SPECjbb2015_release_notes.txt.
+Earlier, SPECjbb2013 has been architected, designed and implemented from scratch to represent the latest Java application features.
 It also exercises the latest data formats (XML), communication using compression, messaging with security as well as the latest JDK 7 features.
-Overall, it features several improvements over SPECjbb2005, including but not limited to:
+Overall, it features significant redesign over earlier versions, including but not limited to: